We encourage and give hope to children in hard places, working as a team to make life just a little bit brighter.

 How can you help?

 We would love to include you in our giving circle.
 Thank you for partnering with us in this adventure to make life for children just a little bit brighter.
 We're confident you'll receive the joy of giving for yourself.
-Please consider one of the following monthly or one-time donation options:

 $1+